relrod/blog/posts/2016-11-04-the-ultimate-emacs-based-vocabulary-learning-env.markdown

 related notes) in a physical notebook.
 But I thought I could do a bit better.
 Godmy has also spoken about how having *quick* access to look up words and etymology was vital to his studying process.
-I use Duck Duck Go, so I very often type `!wt foo` or `!wo foo` for looking up words on wiktionary or etymonline, respectively.
+I use Duck Duck Go, so I very often type `!wt foo` or `!eo foo` for looking up words on wiktionary or etymonline, respectively.

 Earlier today I had a random thought, though.
 Similar to Godmy's spreadsheet